davdar/maam/writeup/pldi15.markdown

   R₀(ρ,e) ∪ X ∪ {l' | l' ∈ R-Val(σ(l)) ; l ∈ X}
 ``````````````````````````````````````````````````
 We write `μ(X). f(X)` as the least-fixed-point of a function `f`.
-This definition uses two helper functions: `R₀` for computing the initial reachable set adn `R-Val` for computing addresses reachable from addresses.
+This definition uses two helper functions: `R₀` for computing the initial reachable set and `R-Val` for computing addresses reachable from addresses.
 `````indent```````````````````````````````````````
 R₀ ∈ Env × Exp → 𝒫(Addr)
 R₀(ρ,e) := {ρ(x) | x ∈ FV(e)}